eed3si9n/eed3si9n.com/content/posts/10things.md

       report.errorAndAbort(s"Def.taskIf(...) must contain if expression but found ${expr.asTerm}")
 ```

 The end user would pass in either an `if` expression or something else in `Def.task { ... }`, and check is done using pattern matching.
-With Scala 2.x macros, these operation often required traversing into the abstract syntax tree structure.
+With Scala 2.x macros, these operations often required traversing into the abstract syntax tree structure.

 <a id="then"></a>
 ### 5. then

-On a more lighter-hearted things, let's talk about syntax.
+On a more lighter-hearted note, let's talk about syntax.
 As someone who coded Object Pascal for a while, I'm happy that in Scala 3 the `if` expression can be written without parenthesis.
 Likely around 1972, programming language C started putting parenthesis around the `if` condition, and subsequently C++ and Java followed.
 However, this is more of an anomaly than the rule.

 Algol 60, Pascal, ML family of languages (SML, F#), and Haskell all use: